Historiography of Chinese philosophy: The Crisis Over the Legitimacy of Chinese Philosophy

 The recent flare up of the debates over the legitimacy of Chinese philosophy has been brought on by a variety of issues.
 First, there is the lack of recognition from Western colleagues of the legitimacy of this field.
 Moreover, there is disagreement over appropriate uses of methodology and terminology.
 The main concern is how scholars can narrate the history of Chinese philosophy in a manner that allows for comprehensive understanding of the topics touched upon.
 For at the moment, the Western systematic overcoat creates a Chinese history of philosophy that seems incomplete due to the lack of total overlap between China and the West.

 In addition, there is disagreement over the quality of contemporary research on ancient Chinese thought.
 Yu Wujin noted especially a lack of knowledge of both philosophy and classical Chinese texts, lack of perspective, weak abstract thinking, in addition to copying and plagiarizing.

-It is important to note that most do not see these debates over the value of Chinese philosophy, but rather its future.
+Most do not see these debates over the value of Chinese philosophy, but rather its future.